Neustanthus: Biology

 The reproduction of Neustanthus phaseoloides can be vegetative or generative.
 N. phaseoloides shows an epigeal germination.
 The growth from seedling is in the first three or four months moderately vigorous.
 Contrarily to Pueraria montana var. lobata, N. phaseoloides does not have a dormant period.
 Successful growth was observed with a temperature between 22.1 and 27.4 °C, colder environment drastically reducing the development.
 After establishment, the plant starts to climb and build tangled mats of over a half meter.
 It was found that the production of seeds is improved by the possibility to climb.
 The relatively reduced shade tolerance of N. phaseoloides explain of this phenomenon.

 Developed plants can also reproduce vegetatively.
 When vines are in contact with the soil, a new plant can grow from the nodes.
 This enlarges and forms new crowns with 3 -4 vines each.
 The conjunction with the parental plant is kept until the second growing season.

 Genetics

 Neustanthus phaseoloides is a diploid species.
 Depending on the source, the cytological characteristics show different results.
 The diploid number is probably 20 or 22.
 Some authors found also 24 chromosomes, this results is disputable.

 Invasiveness

 Neustanthus phaseoloides can become an invasive species when growing in tropical and subtropical habitats due to its fast growth, its wide seed distribution and its ability to fully cover other plants.
-N. phaseoloides is one of the most invasive species in the United States.